 In conclusion, knowing about basement mold types is essential to keep your home safe.
 These molds, like black mold and others we discussed, might not always be easy to spot, but they can cause health problems and harm your house.

-Being aware of these basement mold types means you can make your home a safer and more comfortable place to live.
+Thus, by being aware of these basement mold types means you can make your home a safer and more comfortable place to live.